arunbaby0/arunbaby.com/_pages/contact.md

 ### A Few Tips for Better Conversations

-- **Be direct**: Skip the formalities—get to the point.
+- **Be direct**: Skip the formalities, get to the point.
 I appreciate clear, concise communication.
 - **Do your homework**: If your question has an answer on Google or Stack Overflow, try that first.
 Come to me when you've hit a real wall.
 - **Write like a human**: Don’t talk like a press release.
 Talk like a person.
 A person is reading this, so why are you talking like that?
 - **Follow up if needed**: I try to respond within a week, but sometimes things slip through.
-If I haven't replied, nudge me—I won't mind.
+If I haven't replied, nudge me, I won't mind.

 ---